hlandau/ortega/rtg-spec.md

 (NCSI is a method by which the use of a network controller can be shared, generally by a BMC.
-A BMC is connected to a NCSI-supporting network controller chip using either a variant of the RGMII interface or SMBus, and the network controller arbitrates access to the network interface between the host and the BMC.
+A BMC is connected to a NCSI-supporting network controller chip using either a variant of the RMII interface or SMBus, and the network controller arbitrates access to the network interface between the host and the BMC.
 This allows the BMC, which implements manageability functions for the system, to piggyback on the same Ethernet ports.
 This avoids the need for a